aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 ## Volumes

-Whereas Block Devices are created, and automatically associated, with a specific instance when that instance is created.
-Volumes allow you to create a block device that can be attached to, or detached from, any instance at any time.
-Some types of Volumes can also be attached to multiple instances at the same time to allow you to have shared storage between those instances.
+Whereas a `BlockDeviceVolume` is an EBS volume that is created and destroyed as part of the creation and destruction of a specific instance.
+A `Volume` is for when you want an EBS volume separate from any particular instance.
+A `Volume` is an EBS block device that can be attached to, or detached from, any instance at any time.
+Some types of `Volume`s can also be attached to multiple instances at the same time to allow you to have shared storage between those instances.

 A notable restriction is that a Volume can only be attached to instances in the same availability zone as the Volume itself.

 The following demonstrates how to create a 500 GiB encrypted Volume in the `us-west-2a` availability zone, and give a role the ability to attach that Volume to a specific instance: